estii20/aquileia-roman-city/README.md

 Content is responsive in smaller and larger screen sizes - []

-Message Form correctly can obtain the correct format and is requires an input - [x]
+Message Form correctly can obtain the correct format and requires an input - [x]

 __Further testing__